 Families of sophomores and juniors often find it helpful to use the FAFSA forecaster to estimate your family's potential financial aid as they start the college search process.
 Click here to find the FAFSA forecaster.
 Also check our JHHS Resources For Juniors in the right hand menu for further financial aid information specifically for the junior class.

 General information on Financial Aid for all grades can be found below:

 Do you need money for college?

 Questions to ask colleges about financial aid

-For families of seniors preparing to file their FAFSA after October 1, 2018, here is information from our Senior Financial Aid Night on September 20, 2018 in English:
+Information from our Senior Financial Aid Night on September 20, 2018 in English: